12 Best Wood for Shelves: Pros and Cons of Each

 Room with walnut shelf, sectional sofa, ottoman, rug and wood floor

-Walnut is a serious wooden selection for hardwood shelves and the ideal choice for carvings, veneers, and cabinets.
-Considered one of North America’s most stable hardwoods, it is the type of wood to choose when you’re considering shelves for something heavy without having to compromise its aesthetics.
+Walnut is a serious contender for hardwood shelves and the ideal choice for carvings, veneers, and cabinets.
+Considered one of North America’s most stable hardwoods, it is the type to choose when you’re considering shelves for something heavy without having to compromise its aesthetics.

 If you’re thinking of choosing walnut shelves, here are the benefits you can make the most of